Welcome, seeker of knowledge! 🐧

 With floating-point arithmetic you get to keep digits after the decimal point!

-(It's not perfect but a good enough solution for us)
+(It's not perfect e.g. due to limited preciseness but it's a good enough solution for us)

 Floating-point arithmetic (with hex)